phanhongan/ml-systems-evaluation/docs/reference/error-budgets.md

 # 🚨 Error Budget Management

-This guide provides comprehensive information about error budget management in the ML Systems Evaluation Framework, including definitions, calculation, monitoring, and best practices.
+This guide provides information about error budget management in the ML Systems Evaluation Framework, including definitions, calculation, monitoring, and best practices.

 ## 🎯 What are Error Budgets?